Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 ## Folder

-I found it easy to put all images, icons and fonts in an asset and all CSS style sheets in styles folder.
-All components will be in a component folder.
+I found it easy to put all images, icons and fonts in the assets folder and all CSS style sheets in styles folder.
+All components will be in the components folder.

 So far, we have been working on index.js file.
 We have lots of component on index.js.
-Today we will move every component to a single file.
-We import all the file to App.js.
+Today we will move every component to a single file and we will import all the files to App.js.
 In the process, you will see my folder structure.
-We are in src directory.
+Currently, we are at src directory.
 All the folder structure will be inside the src directory.
 Let's start from the index.js file.
 In addition to index.js file, let's create an App.js file and move most of the components we had to App.js for the time being.
 The index.js is your getaway to connect the component with index.html.

 ```js